 Setting the Fan or Temp Too Low

 A couple more things might bring the second ice age to your little cooling appliance.
 Running the fan on low while the temperature setting is low can freeze the coils.
-In most cases, you should run the air conditioner on the medium or higher setting to allow enough air flow through the coils.
-The only time you should use low fan setting is when the humidity outside is unusually high and the air conditioner is having a hard time keeping the room dry.
+In most cases, you should run the air conditioner on the medium or higher setting to allow enough airflow through the coils.
+The only time you should use a low fan setting is when the humidity outside is unusually high and the air conditioner is having a hard time keeping the room dry.
 Lower airflow through the system can help the unit dehumidify more effectively.

 Finally, you may simply be setting your air conditioner too low.
 As a general rule, air conditioners are designed to cool most efficiently to about 68 degrees F. They can go colder, but setting the temperature way down can cause the unit to freeze up.